Motortion Films / Shutterstock.com

 Used Bar of Soap Sitting on the Counter or Soap Holder

-I admit, I never thought of this as being gross, but I get it.
-You’ve used the bar of soap during your stay.
-It’s slimy and may even have body hairs stuck to it.
-If you’re not taking it home, toss it into the trash.
-Housekeepers don’t want to touch it.
-I’m making sure I do that in the future.
+When you've used the bar of soap during your stay, it's slimy and may even have body hairs stuck to it.
+If you're not taking it home, toss it into the trash.
+Housekeepers don't want to touch it.

 Yelling at Housekeeping Staff

-My biggest rule in a hotel is never to yell at housekeeping staff.
-They’re not paid enough.
-If you’re upset, stay calm and ask for a manager.
+It shouldn't need to be said, but apparently it's a common occurrence: never yell at housekeeping staff.
+They're not paid enough.
+If you're upset, stay calm and ask for a manager.
 You may not have noticed all of the rules when you checked in.
-Many things that housekeepers receive blame for are not their fault.
-Checkout is set at a specific hour for a reason.
-It’s not the housekeeping team’s fault that hotel rooms aren’t cleaned daily.
-Hotels limit how often towels are washed to help lower water consumption.
+Many things that housekeepers receive blame for are not their fault, which is why practicing patience and understanding during your vacation or trip is a must.